Loading

 6. The Board may issue a decision to distribute periodical profits to be deducted from annual profits as specified in point 4 above, and in accordance with the relevant regulatory rules issued by the concerned authorities

-In addition to the distribution of profits requirements, as reflected within the Company By-Laws (Articles of Association), the Company Dividend Policy is as reflected below:
+In addition to the distribution of profits requirements, as reflected within the Company By-Laws (Articles of Association), the Company Dividend Policy is as reflected below.

 To distribute any excess cash as dividends to shareholders subject to:

-1. maintaining a solvent position at the end of each quarter as per local laws and regulations,
+• Maintaining a solvent position at the end of each quarter as per local laws and regulations,

-3. having accounted for the Company’s requirements in meeting its Capital Management Policy and relevant risk management policies; policies that cover the business and investment requirements
+• Receiving the requisite regulatory and shareholder approvals for the dividend(s) wherever applicable and, having accounted for the Company’s requirements in meeting its Capital Management Policy and relevant risk management policies; policies that cover the business and investment requirement.